Amariah

 Linguistic Adaptability

-The name adapts easily across languages, maintaining its pronunciation and spelling in English, with minimal variants in other Latin-script languages; in Hebrew, it is written as אֲמַרְיָה.
+The name adapts well across languages, maintaining its biblical pronunciation and spelling in English, while in Hebrew contexts it reflects its original pronunciation as אֲמָרְיָה.

 Famous People Named amariah